deltachat/deltachat-core-rust/webxdc.md

 webxdc empowers FOSS developments in unprecedented ways:

-- just use all the existing JS/html5 libraries and designs of your choice
+- well-known paradim: use all the existing JS/html5 libraries and designs of your choice
 - quick onboarding: only a handful API methods to learn
 - serverless (but really): no worrying about hosting a server or configuring DNS, AWS etc
 - permissionless: no worrying about registering at app stores for distribution